curiousoffice/playbook/README.rst

 correct set of principles is the foundation for creating highly productive teams.

-**Aim high** and encourage everyone else to outstand above the average.
+**Aim high** and encourage everyone else to stand out above the average.

 **Look into the details**, a great product is the sum of perfectly well thought details.